YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 In summary, we can say that more detailed objects are detected with the 0.25 threshold.
 As for 0.90 threshold, the accuracy rate will be higher since the prediction will only detect objects having high probability.
 You can use the multi-threshold feature for making comparisons with different values and to choose best prediction threshold for your model.

-## Usage
+You can use this feature with the below command:

-darknet_no_gpu.exe detector batch data/COCO/obj.data cfg/yolov3_coco.cfg weights/yolov3_coco.weights -in_folder data/COCO/in_images/ -out_folder data/COCO/out_images/ -out results/result.txt -multi_thresh 3 0.90 0.50 0.25
+<i> darknet_no_gpu.exe detector batch data/COCO/obj.data cfg/yolov3_coco.cfg weights/yolov3_coco.weights -in_folder data/COCO/in_images/ -out_folder data/COCO/out_images/ -out results/result.txt -multi_thresh 3 0.90 0.50 0.25 </i>

 ## 2) Log Files